nanoc/nanoc.app/content/docs/3-getting-started.md

 Customizing the Layout
 ----------------------

-The default home page recommended editing the default layout, so let's see what we can do there.
+The default home page recommended editing the default layout, so let’s see what we can do there.

-As you probably have noticed already, the page's content files are not complete HTML files—they are *partial* HTML files.
-A page needs `<html>`, `<head>`, `<body>`, … elements before it's valid HTML.
-This doesn't mean you've been writing invalid HTML all along, though, because nanoc *layouts* each page as a part of the compilation process.
+As you probably have noticed already, the page’s content files are not complete HTML files—they are *partial* HTML files.
+A page needs `<html>`, `<head>`, `<body>`, … elements before it’s valid HTML.
+This doesn’t mean you’ve been writing invalid HTML all along, though, because nanoc *layouts* each page as a part of the compilation process.

 Take a look at the `default.html` file in the `layouts` directory.
 Just like items, it contains a metadata section at the top of the file.
 Open it in your text editor.
 It *almost* looks like a HTML page, with the exception of this piece of code:

-<pre title="Extract from the default layout showing the body"><code class="language-html">...
+<pre title="Extract from the default layout showing the body"><code class="language-html">…
 &lt;div id="main">
   &lt;%= yield %>
 &lt;/div>
-...
+…
 </code></pre>

 The odd construct in the middle of that piece of code is an *embedded Ruby* instruction.
-The `<%= yield %>` instruction will be replaced with the item's compiled content when compiling.
+The `<%= yield %>` instruction will be replaced with the item’s compiled content when compiling.

 If you are not familiar with embedded Ruby (also known as eRuby), take a look at the [eRuby article on Wikipedia](http://en.wikipedia.org/wiki/ERuby), or the [<i>Embedding Ruby in HTML</i> section](http://ruby-doc.org/docs/ProgrammingRuby/html/web.html#S2) of the <i>Ruby and the Web</i> chapter of the online <i>Programming Ruby</i> book.